AdobeDocs/campaign-standard.en/help/administration/using/push-payload.md

 ### How to retrieve payload information in mobile app code {#payload-information}

 The payload information that is sent by the app server is received by the mobile app code in an event handler that indicates that a push notification was received.
 This event would vary based on the mobile platform being worked upon and also based on whether the app is running in foreground or background.
-The following documentation will help you identify the event handler you wish to handle based on your use case.
+The following documentation helps you identify the event handler you wish to handle based on your use case.

 * iOS applications: **Handling Remote Notifications** section in [Remote Notifications](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html).
 * Android applications: [Receiving Messages on an Android Client App](https://firebase.google.com/docs/cloud-messaging/android/receive)